shaguniitb/ath-hugo/content/lab.md

 description: The Social Computing Lab in the School of Communication and Information at Rutgers University.
 ---

 The Social Computing Lab is based in the School of Communication and Information at Rutgers University.
-Our goal is to **make the internet fairer, safer, and more inclusive**.
-We contribute empirical evidence that guides design and policy solutions to improve platform governance.
+Our goal is to **make the internet fairer, secured, and more inclusive**.
+We contribute empirical evidence that guides design and policy solutions to improve human-algorithm interactions.

 ## Ongoing projects

 - Examining search engine users' perceptions of the curation of search autocompletes.
-- Analyzing social media users' engagement with inappropriate speech by politicians.
-- Understanding the accessibility challenges of using safety tools on social media sites.
+- Understanding the accessibility challenges of using social media sites.
-- Studying content creators' adoption of pinning inappropriate comments as a moderation strategy.
+- Studying content creators' strategies of securing online protection and visibility.
-- Evaluating the effects of norm education strategies in online communities on newcomers.
-- Designing, building, and analyzing the use of [personal moderation tools](https://dl.acm.org/doi/10.1145/3610080).
-Exploring psychosocial factors that influence the adoption of these tools.
-- Understanding how offline perceptions of race influence exposure, processing, and responses to race-based hate speech online.
-- Examining how content moderation influences gender performativity on Chinese platforms.
+- Exploring how users engage in boundary work when interacting with algorithms on Chinese platforms.
 - Identifying support-seeking practices of people in inter-caste relationships on Reddit.

 ## People

 **Principal investigator:** Shagun Jhaver

-**Postdoc:** Alyvia Walters

 **PhD students:** Meilun Chen, Yunhee Shim

-**PhD semester project students:** Matthew Ackerman, Sudhamshu Hosamane, Nayana Kirasur, Alice Zhang (CMU)
+**PhD semester project students:** Sudhamshu Hosamane, Nayana Kirasur, Alice Zhang (CMU)

-**Active collaborators**: Tawfiq Ammari, Britt Paris, Robert West (EPFL)

 ## Come work with us!